The German Shepherd Temperament - Aggressive or Just a Myth?

 Eagerness to Work

-One important characteristic German Shepherds have their work ethic.
+One important characteristic of German shepherds is their work ethic.
 They are eager to please and perform their given tasks to perfection.

 Farmers who have plenty of livestock will find that a GSD will be their best worker and best friend.